SNIPPET: Warpaint (or How Cadence Drake woke me at 3 AM)

 Holly, that was awesome!
 I am completely hooked into this story now and can’t wait until the book is published!

-Martin Vavpotic
+10. Martin Vavpotic Avatar

 Nice pace.
 You must be a professional. 😉